 Jia Wei Xiao Yao San is a 10-ingredient Chinese Medicine formula.
 Invented in Ming dynasty, it belongs to the category of formulas that harmonize Liver-Spleen.

-Besides Liver Qi Stagnation, Jia Wei Xiao Yao San is also used to treat Qi And Blood Stagnation or Heat in the Blood.
+Besides Liver Qi Stagnation, Jia Wei Xiao Yao San is also used to treat Stagnant Liver Qi turning into Fire or Qi And Blood Stagnation.

 Avoid fried and fatty foods, nuts and nut butters, avocados, cheese and dairy, chips of all kinds, turkey and red meats, alcohol, hot and spicy foods, chocolate, caffeinated foods, drugs and stimulants.
 Also avoid drinks such as coffee, black tea, cocoa and colas.